Problem Package Format

 A judging system that implements this format must support the judgemessage.txt file described above (I.e., content of the judgemessage.txt file, if produced by the validator, must be provided by the judging system to a human judge examining the submission).
 Having the judging system support other files is optional.

-The validator may create one or more image files in the feedback directory with the name teamimage.ext and/or judgeimage.ext, where ext is one of: png, jpg, jpeg, or svg.
+The validator may create one or more image files in the feedback directory with the name teamimage.<ext> and/or judgeimage.<ext>, where <ext> is one of: png, jpg, jpeg, or svg.
 The output visualizer may modify or create these files as well, and the output validator may create files in the feedback directory containing metadata that helps the visualizer in this task.
-The intent is for the teamimage to be displayed to contestants and for judgeimage to be privileged information used as a debugging aid by contest judges, but the judge system may display or ignore these files as it sees fit.
+The intent is for the teamimage to be displayed to teams for judgeimage to be used as a debugging aid by judges, but the judge system may display or ignore these files as it sees fit.

 Note that a validator may choose to ignore the feedback directory entirely.
 In particular, the judging system must not assume that the validator program creates any files there at all.